Political activity of the Knights of Columbus: Social justice

 In the early 1920s, Supreme Knight James Flaherty gave speeches in which he "lashed out at the social irresponsibility of the moneyed classes."
-During the Great Depression, when President Herbert Hoover established a Commission on Employment, Supreme Knight Martin Carmody wrote to him pledging the services of the Knights.
+During the Great Depression, when Herbert Hoover established a Commission on Employment, Supreme Knight Martin Carmody wrote to him pledging the services of the Knights.
 Carmody had already encouraged the 2,600 councils to have "strong and active employment committees."
 By the end of July 1931, a total of 43,128 unemployed people had been placed into jobs, in addition to those placements made by local councils who were working under the auspices of other organizations.
 In October of that year, Hoover appointed Carmody to the President's Organization for Unemployment Relief.

 The order launched a Crusade for Social Justice in 1938 as an outgrowth of their anti-communist efforts.
 It was declared that "the public must be aroused to realize that only by the application of Christian principles, in private and public affairs, will there be eliminated, so far as humanly possible, the distress and suffering upon which these forces thrive."
 Among the social justice issues the Supreme Council recommended local councils take on were a living wage, credit unions, and the cooperative and social responsibilities of employers, bankers, and property owners.
 The Supreme Council also supplied local councils with a great deal of material to encourage members to study the social encyclicals.

 In 1965, the order co-sponsored a conference on human rights with the Archdiocese of Hartford at Yale University.
 In collaboration with the John LaFarge Institute, the Knights worked on programs to promote social justice and ecumenical outreach in the 1960s.
 Through the collaboration, they held high level conferences and then passed the findings down to local council to hold their own study groups.
 At the end of the decade, in 1969, the Knights donated $75,000 to the US Conference of Catholic Bishops' Task Force on Urban Problems.
 The task force was founded to provide a Catholic response to issues of racism and poverty in America's large cities.